AndCarrillo/docker-python-guide/README.md

 - ✅ Implement code best practices (linting, formatting, typing)
 - ✅ Configure automated CI/CD pipelines
 - ✅ Deploy applications with best practices and monitoring

+## 🏗️ Framework Focus

+This guide focuses on **Flask and FastAPI** - two of the most popular Python web frameworks:

+- **Flask**: Simple, flexible, and perfect for learning containerization fundamentals
+- **FastAPI**: Modern, fast, with automatic API documentation and async support

+Each module provides progressive examples that build complexity gradually, making it easy to learn Docker concepts while working with real Python applications.

 ---